The Importance of a Full Contract Lifecycle Approach

 - Capture Data – Securely input data from anywhere and store in a central repository, making it accessible to other team members no matter their physical location.

 - Contract Authoring and Creation – Enforce accountability through assigned login credentials so that every action has an author and a timestamp.

 - Collaboration and Negotiations – Leverage secure check-in/check-out features that enable more accurate negotiating and authoring.

 - Reviews and Approvals – Assign tasks to internal and external stakeholders from a central dashboard that provides an overview of the entire contract lifecycle.

 - E-signatures – Expedite contract execution with e-signature capabilities.

 - Post-Execution Tracking and Management – Use comprehensive data collection and management tools for capturing and evaluating custom data,such as fee schedules, contacts, and stakeholders information.

 - Contract Reporting and Analysis – Provide more visibility into contract processes by tracking turnaround time for a contract requests, analyzing most used contract clauses, and maintaining necessary audit trails.

 - Renewals & Other Milestones – Automating processes through pre-scheduled email alerts to team members.

 Current studies show companies are spending considerable amounts to meet compliance regulations, yet they still lack appropriate IT tools to get the job done.
-An enterprise contract management system is an efficient way to jumpstart compliance processes by leveraging a full contract lifecycle approach.
+A contract management system is an efficient way to jumpstart compliance processes by leveraging a full contract lifecycle approach.